Best MBA Colleges in Singapore

-- Candidates must have three to four years of work experience (may vary according to university).
+- Candidates must have three to four years of work experience (may vary according to university) for MBA in Singapore.

 - International students and non-native English speakers must submit their TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores.

 - Scores of GMAT or GRE are mandatory.

 Entrance Exams Required to Get Admission in Singapore MBA

 - Singapore Universities allow the Test of English as Foreign Language (TOEFL) which is administered by Educational Testing Services (ETS), USA for MBA in Singapore admissions.
 The test intends to check the capability of an individual to comprehend and communicate in basic North American English.
 The tests, like IELTS, tests you on speaking, writing, reading and listening abilities and is also universally acquired.